-When an appeal is made, each umpire shall answer on any matter that falls within his jurisdiction.
+When an appeal is made, each umpire shall answer on any matter that falls within her jurisdiction.

-When a batsman has been given Not out, either umpire may answer an appeal, made in accordance with clause 31.3, if it is on a further matter and is within his jurisdiction.
+When a batter has been given Not out, either umpire may answer an appeal, made in accordance with clause 31.3, if it is on a further matter and is within her jurisdiction.